Taylor Swift’s Eras Tour: Every Surprise Song She’s Played So Far

 Ever since the first night of Taylor Swift’s Eras Tour — when the pop star announced she’d be performing two surprise acoustic songs at every show — fans have been waiting with bated breath to find out which gems from her discography will be unearthed next.

-Swift kicked off the tour in Glendale, Ariz. with “Mirrorball” from “Folklore” and “Tim McGraw” from her 2006 self-titled debut album.
-Since then, she has surprised audiences with songs including “State of Grace,” “Our Song,” “Cowboy Like Me” with special guest Marcus Mumford, “Sad Beautiful Tragic” and “The Lucky One.”
+Swift kicked off the tour in Glendale, Ariz. in March with “Mirrorball” from “Folklore” and “Tim McGraw” from her 2006 self-titled debut album.
+Now, Swift is on the South American leg of the trek, starting with Buenos Aires, Argentina on Nov.
+9.

 More from Variety

-Taylor Swift, Dua Lipa and Bad Bunny Among Spotify's Songs of Summer Predictions (EXCLUSIVE)

-Taylor Swift Adds Third Eras Tour Date in Argentina Following Monumental Demand

 With 10 studio albums under her belt, Swift said that she has enough songs to cover the 52-date trek without repeating any — but if she ever feels like she didn’t give a performance her all, there’s a chance she might give a certain song another go.
-Swift has already hinted that this may be the case with “Clean,” which she dedicated to opener Gracie Abrams at her April 1 show in Arlington, Texas.
-On a TikTok stream of the show, Swift commented that she could have played the song “better in a higher key, so that’s technically a mess up.”

 Below, find all the surprise songs Swift has performed on the Eras Tour, updating live.